 This course seeks to approximate the lab experience a student would have in a physical laboratory setting on a college campus.
 While it is not possible to provide students with a hands-on lab experience for most activities, the essential learning process remains the same.
 Each week students will complete laboratory activities using state of the art simulation technology that is web based so having good access to the internet is necessary.
 Students will learn microbiology concepts and terminology, engage in various learning activities and take weekly quizzes.
 This course uses the McGraw Hill Learn Smart system.

 Physics 211: General Physics: Electricity and Magnetism

 This course is also a required course in the Online Software Engineering Program.
 It is a calculus-based study of the basic concepts of mechanics: motion, force, Newton's laws, energy, collisions, and rotation.
-Currently, it is still in development, but it will employ a combination of tools to create the laboratory experience for students at a distance.
-Students will be using the IOLab, Piazza, as well as labs that are constructed in the Investigative Science Learning Environment (ISLE) framework.
-There will be three more labs built to follow in the series.
+The course employs a combination of tools to create the laboratory experience for students at a distance.
+Students will be using the IOLab, Piazza, Pearson's Mastering Phyics, as well as labs that are constructed in the Investigative Science Learning Environment (ISLE) framework.
+The course experience is rigorous.
+Each week is driven by a specific concept that involves group-based discussion boards, tutorials, peer-reviews, lab reports, and quizzes.
+There will be three more courses to follow in the series.